section-engineering-education/engineering-education/content/articles/email-parser-python/index.md

+---
+layout: engineering-education
+status: publish
+published: true
+url: /email-parser-python/
-### Parsing emails in Python
+title: Parsing emails in Python
+description: In this article we discuss the code to obtain and classify emails as spam or ham.
+author: vincent-ngunzulu
+date: 2021-08-06T00:00:00-18:00
+topics: [Language]
+excerpt_separator: <!--more-->
+images:

+  -url: /engineering-education/email-parser-python/hero.jpg
+   alt: Parsing Email example image
+---

 Perhaps you are a machine learning engineer trying to build an email spam classifier.
-You may want to get some way of pre-processing the emails or might be trying to look for correlations between random emails.
+You may want to get some way of pre-processing the emails or looking for correlations between random emails.
 You will, in one way or another, have to parse the emails first.
 We will look at how to do that using Python.
 Python has the `email` module containing methods to help us achieve this.

 ### Prerequisites